nikantonelli/Groundhog/README.md

-GroundHog Day
+Importer
 =============

 ## Overview
-An attempt to illustrate the progression of stories across a LeanKit board over time.
-The program considers which updates to do each "day".
-(A day is really only an increment of a counter.)
+An attempt to import groups of changes listed in an Excel spreadsheet.
+For simplistic import of items, thisis straightforward.
+The problem comes when you want to add connections between items.
+The reference to another item is done through its ID.
+The ID must exist before you can use it.

+To get around this problem you can use the formula capability of a cell to point to the ID cell of the parent record.
+Every time an item is created, the program writes the ID back in and updates all the formulas

+All you have to do, as a user, is to make sure that the formulas are correct..... good luck!

 ## Setup

-The program can be run as a command line program, or as one that is called periodically as a cron job.
-The program requires a spreadsheet to list the changes that you want to make.
+The program can be run as a command line program and requires a spreadsheet to list the changes that you want to make.

-If you just list the changes as a list of 'Create' entries, then effectively you have a card importer (make sure you use the '-o' option).
-Bear in mind that this was not written for that purpose and might be a little awkward in use.

 The spreadsheet requires three sheets: 'Config', 'Changes', and a third one named whatever you like to help you organise the change info.
 In my example file (Scrum Team.xlsx), the third sheet is named